mehdi-fathi/eloquent-filter/README.md

 ### Macro Methods

--`isUsedEloquentFilter` is a macro method for builder to check either query used eloquent-filter.
+-`isUsedEloquentFilter` is a macro method for builder/DB to check either query used eloquent-filter.

 -`getDetectionsInjected` is a macro method to get list array of injected objects.